hapijs/hapi/docs/Reference.md

 ### `server.log(tags, [data, [timestamp]])`

-The `server.log()` method is used for logging server events that cannot be associated with a specific request.
-When called the server emits a `'log'` event which can be used by other listeners or plugins to record the information or output to the console.
+Logs server events that cannot be associated with a specific request.
+When called the server emits a `'log'` event which can be used by other listeners or [plugins](#plugins) to record the information or output to the console.
 The arguments are:
 - `tags` - a string or an array of strings (e.g. `['error', 'database', 'read']`) used to identify the event.
 Tags are used instead of log levels and provide a much more expressive mechanism for describing and filtering events.
 Any logs generated by the server internally include the `'hapi'`